 - Prioritization: You are able to effectively classify tasks so you can feel more accomplished in your day and mindfully manage incoming requests.

 - Focus: You don’t multitask and are able to see tasks through to completion in a timely fashion.

-- Organization: You are able to maintain a system to organize information, tasks and ideas so that you are not sacrificing productivity finding the resources you need.
+- Organization: You are able to maintain a system to organize information, tasks, and ideas so that you are not sacrificing productivity in finding the resources you need.